Stuwert/simple-messenger/README.md

 - Cors is set to allow all.
 It could be better restricted.
 - The input for "Connect to new user" is not forgiving
 - There's a nod in the data-structure but no explicit sort on created/updated date, so if messages accidentally get saved in the wrong order they'll stay that way.
+- There's no defined character limit, so it will likely error based on whatever Pusher's requirements are.

 ## Strengths and Weaknesses of this Approach